redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

   // Your contract code goes here
 }
 ```
-#### 3. Use Data Feeds:
+#### 3. Use Data Feeds
 Inside your contract, you can now access data provided by RedStone.
-This code fetches the latest price of ETH and BTC:
+This code fetches the latest price of ETH and BTC.

 ```js
 uint256 ethPrice = getOracleNumericValueFromTxMsg(bytes32("ETH"));